Root subgroups on affine spherical varieties: Abstract

 \section{Abstract}

-Given a connected reductive algebraic group $G$ and a Borel subgroup~$B \subset\nobreak G$, we study $B$-normalized one-parameter additive group actions on affine spherical $G$-varieties.
+Given a connected reductive algebraic group $G$ and a Borel subgroup~$B \subseteq \nobreak G$, we study $B$-normalized one-parameter additive group actions on affine spherical $G$-varieties.
 We establish basic properties of such actions and their weights and discuss many examples exhibiting various features.
-When $G$ is of semisimple rank~$1$, we obtain a complete combinatorial description of such actions on affine spherical $G$-varieties having an open orbit of a maximal torus $T \subset B$.
-Finally, for every affine horospherical $G$-variety~$X$ we show that the open $G$-orbit in~$X$ can be connected with every $G$-stable prime divisor via a suitable choice of a $B$-normalized one-parameter additive group action.
+We propose a construction of such actions that generalizes the well-known construction of normalized one-parameter additive group actions on affine toric varieties.
+Using this construction, for every affine horospherical $G$-variety~$X$ we obtain a complete description of all $G$-normalized one-parameter additive group actions on~$X$ and show that the open $G$-orbit in~$X$ can be connected with every $G$-stable prime divisor via a suitable choice of a $B$-normalized one-parameter additive group action.
+Finally, when $G$ is of semisimple rank~$1$, we obtain a complete description of all $B$-normalized one-parameter additive group actions on affine spherical $G$-varieties having an open orbit of a maximal torus $T \subseteq B$.